motiejus/stud/contours/README.md

  501991.670  6150000.000  57.689
 ```

-**Non-gridded**, therefore significantly slower (`gdal_grid` must be used
+2009 variant is less dense, non-gridded, therefore significantly slower
-before making contours, which is slow).
-However, available throughout the
+(`gdal_grid` must be used as an extra step, which is slow).
+This variant is
-country.
+less robust, but available throughout the country.

 Usage
 -----